 Puppies

 Puppies (dogs under one year or two years for larger breeds) require two to four times more energy per pound than their body weight.
-Therefore, choosing foods high in antioxidants, calcium, phosphorus, fatty acid, and protein can help facilitate healthier growth.
+Therefore, choosing foods high in antioxidants, calcium, phosphorus, fatty acids, and protein can help facilitate healthier growth.
 Yes, puppies require additional calories.

 These nutrients support your puppy’s immune system, bone growth, vision, and brain development.
 You can even consider adding chewable, low-calorie treats to better control your puppy’s biting.